-The word ‘Opportunity’ (Noun) refers to a favorable set of circumstances that makes it possible to do something or achieve a goal.
+The word ‘Opportunity’ (noun) means a favorable set of circumstances that makes it possible to do something or achieve a goal.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Opportunity’ correctly in sentences.

 Opportunity Explained in Depth